anettrolikova/planett/index.md

 # My Bio in 10 seconds
 Ethereum Sunshine - organiser of Ethereum gatherings, meetups and smaller events with unique perspective on Ethereum Community.
 Special ability to communicate and write in beginner friendly language.

 I used to work with Ethereum Governance project, have a lot of insights about Ethereum Community and it’s members especially from Ethereum Governance an Core Devs perspective.
+I love Ethereum Community 🤗

 # My Ethereum Story
 I may be seen as someone who just appeared on Crypto Twitter with cute face and got hundreds of followers on Twitter.
 Which is absolutely not true.